Oil production and smuggling in the Islamic State: Ways of smuggling

 ISIL transferred oil in different ways out of its territory.
 Oil could be trucked to Turkey, refined there and be used in Turkey or transported to tankers at the ports of Ceyhan or Dortyol.
 Oil could also be sold to middlemen in northern Iraq who then would mix it with legitimate oil that enter through one of many feeders the Kirkuk-Ceyhan pipeline.
-At the end of the pipeline it would have been difficult to determine if some ISIS oil was present in the mix that was supposed to come from Kurdish fields.
+At the end of the pipeline it would have been difficult to determine if some ISIL oil was present in the mix that was supposed to come from Kurdish fields.
+In September 2014 the United States and Coalition partners conducted aerial attacks against several Islamic State-operated modular oil refineries in Syria.
+The Pentagon's rationale is that the refineries provided fuel for Islamic State operations, money to finance continued attacks and constituted an economic asset to support future operations.
+Attacking the oil production facilities to stop the sale of smuggled oil, the proceeds of which "fuel" Islamic State activities is potentially controversial.

 Another way of smuggling was the transport of oil to Jordan.
 Smugglers went south through Al Anbar province towards Jordan.
 In fact, Al Anbar was known as a major smuggling hub in Iraq.
 Sami Khalaf, an oil smuggler and former Iraqi intelligence officer under Saddam Hussein, said that: "We buy an oil tanker carrying around 26 to 28 tonnes [of oil] for $4,200.
 We sell it in Jordan for $15,000.
 Each smuggler takes around eight tankers a week."
 Also, he added: "smugglers typically paid corrupt border officials $650 to pass through each checkpoint."

 In January 2017, US officials indicated that revenues from oil and gas sold to President Bashar al-Assad's government had become the main revenue for ISIL.
 Trucks that previously delivered oil to Turkey and Iraq had been re-directed to territory controlled by Assad.